amarquand/PCNtoolkit/doc/source/pages/tutorial_HBR.rst

 View on `GitHub <https://github.com/predictive-clinical-neuroscience/PCNtoolkit-demo>`_

-While we run everything on a single compute node here, for larger datasets, it is probably desirbel to paralelize this (see the tutorial on Gaussian process regresion)
+While we run everything on a single compute node here, for larger datasets, it is probably desirbel to paralelize this using the normative_parallel functionality.

 Run in `Google Colab <https://colab.research.google.com/github/predictive-clinical-neuroscience/PCNtoolkit-demo/blob/main/tutorials/HBR_FCON/HBR_NormativeModel_FCONdata_Tutorial.ipynb>`_